 The interaction of a neurotransmitter on depolarising the area of membrane that is activated by a receptor may be an excitatory post synaptic potential.
 If the neurotransmitter hyperpolarises the cell this causes an Inhibitory post synaptic potential reducing the likelihood that the neurone with fire of an action potential down its axon.
 Remember 100s or even 1000s of these may be happening at any one time.
 It is the summation of all these that determine neuronal response.
 Summation can be temporal when rapidly repeated stimuli occur during depolarisation at one terminal or spatially when stimuli are received simultaneously from adjacent terminals.
 In practice both are important.
 For interest sake don't forget that both tetanus toxin and botulinum prevent the release of neurotransmitters.
 Botulinum prevents the release of Ach at the neuromuscular junction.
 Following binding the neurotransmitters become free and are either degraded locally or reuptaken back into the neuron or by the glial cells where they can be reprocessed or degraded.

 Synapses occur at the junction between the axon and an adjacent neuronal dendritic spine or cell body.
 It is fascinating that the density of dendritic spines is thought to play a role in learning and memory.
-Sometimes the axon bouton can synapse adjacent to another axon bouton and can alter its behavior through stimulation or what is termed pre synaptic inhibition often mediated by GABA which opens chloride channels hyperpolarising the membrane.
+Sometimes the axon bouton can synapse adjacent to another axon bouton and can alter its behaviour through stimulation or what is termed pre synaptic inhibition often mediated by GABA which opens chloride channels hyperpolarising the membrane.
 There may be an assumption that there is a single signal sent and then all is quiet.
 In practice there is often a constant tonic level of firing and it is the change in frequency and intensity that changes.
 The frequencies can be from up to 100 Hz at some junctions.
 The firing pattern can itself carry information.

 There is evidence that synapses can change 'Plasticity' depending on the degree and frequency of stimulation.
 This can be seen by changes in the post synaptic thresholds.
 May play a role in memory.
 To make changes the stimulus must be strong such as due to multiple simultaneous inputs.
 There should be the resultant firing of the post synaptic action potential.
 Calcium flux appears to be important.
 Plasticity can be short and long term.